 Social Work Students

-For social work students from local masters' level programs, the CFJC provides an incredible learning opportunity as well.
-Enhance your academics by obtaining real world experience assisting CFJC’s lawyers and law students with interviewing clients, accessing community based services and transitioning youth from incarceration to home.
+For social work students from local masters' level programs, CFJC provides an incredible learning opportunity as well.
+Enhance your academics by obtaining real world experience assisting CFJC’s lawyers and law students with interviewing clients, accessing community based services, and transitioning youth from incarceration to home.

 Take a look at what former Northwestern University School of Law students had to say about their CFJC experience!